wondershow/englishstudy/README.md

 a ​building in which ​people of the ​Jewish ​religion ​worship and ​study

+###Shrivel
+v. to become dried out and smaller, appearing crushed or folded, or to make something do this:

 ###sire
 1.
 the male parent of a quadruped.